top of page

 Possible reasons to take this action:

-*it’s important to note that these actions could harm or traumatize a child and many traumatized children do not show obvious signs of distress.
+*It’s important to note that these actions could harm or traumatize a child and many traumatized children do not show obvious signs of distress.

 Options Include: